If you have arthritis, you know how debilitating it can be.

 - Family history of VTE or on long term warfarin use

 - Infection within limb

 Blood Flow Restriction should not be used during the early stages of an injury, the inflammation cycle, because it adds to the swelling.

-At our clinic, Back In Motion Fitness & Performance, we use only FDA-approved devices.
+At our clinic, Back In Motion Physical Therapy & Performance, we use only FDA-approved devices.
 If you have any questions and need answers regarding the safety of BFR for your training or therapy, contact us for a free consultation.

 Some BFR Arthritis Success Stories

 Recently, I interviewed Dr. Adrian Dixon for my podcast.
 Dr. Dixon is the Rehab Coordinator and Assistant Athletic Trainer for the Tennessee Titans football team.
 He is a specialist in blood flow restriction training and an expert physical therapist with over 16 years in athletic training for NFL teams.
 He was the first to advocate using BFR for both training and as a therapy to overcome sports-related injuries rapidly.
 You can find out more about Dr. Dixon by reading his biography here.